nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Some terminology that might help when referring to Notor:
 1. **List pane** : The panel located on the right, which is used to display the list of persons or groups
 2. **View pane** : The panel on the left, used to view notes, such as general notes
-3. **Note Window**: The pop up window you may use to edit and add notes
+3. **Note Window**: The pop-up window you may use to edit and add notes
 4. **Command Box**: The box on the left pane, underneath the view pane, where you may type commands.

 ![image](images/NotorLabelled.png)